Skip to content

-How to Enable Security Check¶
+How to Enable Security Check

-Install Security Checker via DataKit:
+Install Security Checker through DataKit:

 rule_dir = '/usr/local/scheck/rules.d'

-# ##Remote server, example: http(s)://your.url
+# ##For remote server, e.g., http(s)://your.url

 output = ''